aardappel/lobster/docs/source/implementation.md

 On Windows, there are project files in `dev/compiled_lobster` that will automatically pick up the compiled lobster code.

-On Linux, create a `build` directory anywhere, for example in `dev/compiled_lobster/build`, go there, then
-`cmake -DLOBSTER_TOCPP=ON -DCMAKE_BUILD_TYPE=Release ../..` will automatically
-substitute the compiled lobster main program.
+On Linux, building in `dev` like above, then instead `cmake -DLOBSTER_TOCPP=ON -DCMAKE_BUILD_TYPE=Release .` will automatically substitute the compiled lobster main program.
 Build with `make -j8` or similar.

-For Emscripten, there's a `cpp` make target that works similar to the WebAssembly mode described below.
+For Emscripten, there's a `cpp` make target (which is the default) that works similar to the WebAssembly mode described below.

 Compiling Lobster code to WebAssembly